 For over 20 years the unsafe condition of the resident 150-year-old Macrocarpa tree precluded access to this area.
-Since it has been removed, however, those reasons are now redundant - but the fence remains.
+Since it has been removed, however, those reasons are now redundant - but the fence remains and there is no public access.